Rome

 Crime: Watch your wallet in crowded places.

-St Peter's Basilica
+Vatican City - St Peter's Basilica

-The stunning entrance leads to a breathtaking interior decorated by many famous artists and no visit would be complete without a trip into the dome for the fantastic views over Rome
+No visit to the Vatican would be complete without a trip into the dome for the fantastic views over Rome.

 Every trip to Rome should include a trip to the Vatican and now visitors can see the tomb of Pope John Paul II